eijikominami/aws-cloudformation-templates/web-servers/README.md

 ``AWSCloudFormationTemplates/web-servers`` builds ``Network Load Balancer``, ``VPC`` and ``EC2`` instances and related resources for **EC2-based website hosting**.

+## Prerequisites

+Before deploying this template, ensure you have:

+- VPC and subnets configured for EC2 instances and load balancers
+- Key pair created for EC2 instance access
+- Understanding of Auto Scaling and load balancing requirements
+- S3 bucket for storing deployment artifacts and logs

 ## TL;DR

 If you just want to deploy the stack, click the button below.